celo-org/docs/blog/03-05-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2.md

 Error: VM Exception while processing transaction: reverted with reason string 'CeloMultiSig: only this contract can call this function'
 ```

-This error is telling us that somewhere in our constructor function logic, we call a function that is not allowed to be called by anyone else than the contract itself.
+This error is telling us that somewhere in our constructor function logic, we are calling a function that is not allowed to be called by anyone else than the contract itself.
 Let's fix that!

 ### Fix the constructor function